Casey463/Social-Editor/README.md

  Static CSS example of a web media editor

 ## Information
-A simple html app that uses CSS, font-awesome, and google fonts to create a boilerplate social media editor.
+* Simple html app that uses CSS, font-awesome, and google fonts to create a boilerplate social media editor.
+* Uses keyframes animations to create modern looking loading effects
-Uses up to date CSS tech such as keyframes, and webkit.
-Uses BEM for logical and repoducable naming conventions.
+* Uses BEM for logical and repoducable naming conventions.
+* Static website besides CSS hovers and amimations